samantha-roth/probDnsclRealData/README.md

 9. Check whether the residuals from the simplified model indicate spatial correlation using the Mantel test: `mantel_test.R`.
 10. Check whether the residuals from the simplified model indicate spatial correlation by plotting them in space: `plot_SB2010_resids.R`.
 11. Get data for plotting true positive rate vs false positive rate and true negative rate vs false negative rate: `SB2010_getROCdata.R`.
+12. Evaluate performance of SB2010 approach using same performance metrics as with other approaches: `SB2010_performance.R`.

 **Plot results**